-In comparison to the U.S. and U.K. cases, the Japanese mass media rarely includes source links in their articles (a trait it shares with Hungarian traditional media).
+In comparison to the United States and the United Kingdom, the Japanese mass media rarely includes source links in their articles (a trait it shares with the Hungarian traditional media).
 This poses a serious problem as just 26.1 per cent of Japanese respondents said they made the effort to verify the credibility of information they are either uncertain about or do not trust.
-10 This was a much more common practice among Americans (50 per cent) and relatively more British respondents said they would do this (38.2 per cent)11, indicating that the Japanese are comparatively less likely to search for the original information.
+This was a much more common practice among Americans (50 per cent) and relatively more British respondents said they would do this (38.2 per cent), Indicating that the Japanese are comparatively less likely to search for the original information.
 However, the difficulty in gaining access to such information is arguably making it more difficult to assess the accuracy of information more generally.

-Fake websites such as "沖縄県知事選挙 2018.com (Okinawa Gubernatorial Election 2018.com)" were set up with seemingly the sole purpose of attacking specific candidates and have since been taken down.
+Fake websites such as "沖縄県知事選挙2018.com (Okinawa Gubernatorial Election 2018.com)" were set up with seemingly the sole purpose of attacking specific candidates and have since been taken down.
 The name of the website itself gave the impression that it was an official resource and at one point it managed to come at the top of the search results and was spread widely on social media.
-However, aside from the section that shared historical election results, most of the posts on the website were defamatory, especially against Denny Tamaki, describing him as an "anti-Japanese radical left-winger who will lie and use violence" and claimed that "Denny Tamaki is already infringing electoral law".
-12 In Table 4-1, we list all the post titles from this website, which shows how the posts nearly exclusively talk about Denny Tamaki.
+However, aside from the section that shared historical election results, most of the posts on the website were defamatory, especially against Denny Tamaki, describing him as an "anti-Japanese radical left-winger who will lie and use violence" and claiming that "Denny Tamaki is already infringing electoral law."
+In Table 1 and Figure 1, we list and visualize all the post titles from this website in Japanese, which shows how the posts nearly exclusively talk about Denny Tamaki.

-Local media such as the Ryukyu Shimpo and the Okinawa Times created special issues dedicated to investigating the issue of the fake website, conducted fact checking, and made efforts to track the original source of the disinformation.13 While Ryukyu Shimpo journalists visited an address in Tokyo that was listed in the domain information, they were unable to make contact with the owner.
-14 The website did not contain any advertisements, and the same individual owned another website called "沖縄基地問 .com (Okinawa Military Issue.com)" 15, suggesting that it is unlikely that the website was made to make profit from online engagement (what is known in Japanese as an "impression zombie"), and instead was likely created to achieve a political purpose.
+Local media such as the Ryukyu Shimpo and the Okinawa Times created special issues dedicated to investigating the issue of the fake website, conducted fact-checking, and made efforts to track down the original source of the disinformation.
+While Ryukyu Shimpo journalists visited an address in Tokyo that was listed in the domain information, they were unable to make contact with the owner.
+The website did not contain any advertisements, and the same individual owned another website called "沖縄県基地問題.com (Okinawa Military Base Issue. com)," suggesting that it is unlikely that the website was made to make a profit from online engagement (what is known in Japanese as an "impression zombie"), and instead was likely created to achieve a political purpose.

-But the experience of local media in this case underscores the difficulty of the disproportionate cost/reward ratio involved in fact-checking work.
+However, the experience of local media in this case underscores the difficulty of the disproportionate cost/reward ratio involved in fact-checking work.
 According to one study, out of the 65 unverifiable claims collected by the Okinawa Times, just two made it to print.
-One journalist complained that fact checking takes tremendous effort, more than writing a normal news article, and the disproportionate effort entailed brings little reward.
+One journalist complained that fact-checking takes tremendous effort, more than writing a normal news article, and the disproportionate effort entailed brings little reward.
 This reflects the limited resources local newspapers have at their disposal, not least of all in terms of staff.
 Discussions during committee meetings organized by the Ministry of Internal Affairs and Communications specifically identified the spiraling costs of trying to verify information online as a problem.
-The case of the spread of disinformation during the 2018 Okinawa gubernatorial election and the local media's efforts at debunking them is a prime example of such concerns.
+The case of the spread of disinformation during the 2018 Okinawa gubernatorial election and the local media's efforts at debunking them are a prime example of such concerns.